The ReMembering for Life Course

 Outline of ReMembering for Life, Full Course

-Session 8: Governance, Sovereignty, Policing/armed forces, and Intellectual Property
+Session 8: Institutions of the Mind: Governance and Intellectual Property

 "For me, this class has been a gift of integration and expansion.